gbif/ipt/FAQ.wiki.md

 ### 7. How do I change the hosting organisation of my IPT?

-Warning - the instructions below involve manual changes requiring technical competence.
+Warning - the instructions below assume your IPT has already been registered and involve manual changes requiring technical competence.

 First, ensure the desired hosting organisation has been added to your IPT.
 You can do this through the user interface.
 For help adding a new organisation to your IPT, refer to [this section](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#add-organisation) of the user manual.